shubinternet/manager/README.md

 - Unless there are a lot of you, we'll start with half an hour weekly, and adjust to what works.
 A weekly 1:1 tends to work best for me, even though some weeks we won't need the time because we've stayed up to date over IM or elsewhere, but it's nice to have the time set aside.
 - Conversations about goals (qv) and performance reviews will probably be longer.
 I used to try to shoehorn them into 1:1s but that doesn't really work very well, so I'll probably schedule those separately.
 - I may have things I want to discuss at 1:1s, but you own the agenda for these conversations.
 They can be, but are not required to be, status meetings.
 Slack/IM is better for quick status anyway, and you'll be giving me your weekly status elsewhere.
 - Also I will try to not wait for a 1:1 for important feedback.
+I hope you won't, either.
 1:1s are for catching up and nurturing our relationship.
 - I'm probably in a lot of meetings but you will have dibs to any time not already booked, and can probably pre-empt my time if it is already booked.
 My calendar is *usually* current.
 Always default to asking me if you need my time, I will see what I can do.
 - You can always reach out over IM.
+Like, always.

 ### Status and Team Meetings